 Apart from creating content for internet publication, a content marketer may also produce content aimed at maintaining or increasing subscribers to a product or service.
 Content marketers may also create or market gated content, which is accessed by signing up or paying a fee for the product or service.
 In both these roles, the content marketer creates content that the audience finds valuable, with the goal of keeping the audience engaged, subscribing, or paying for the content.

-When creating video content, the content marketer will work with platforms like Vimeo and YouTube to promote brand awareness and audience engagement, much like with written content.
-The content marketer may create video content, or employ outside content creators, or work with the in-house content creation team to produce video content.
+When creating video content, the content marketer will work with platforms like YouTube to promote brand awareness and audience engagement, much like with written content.
+The content marketer may create video content, hire freelance content creators, or work with the in-house content creation team to produce video content.
 The content marketer will then often distribute the content across the relevant platforms.

 Much the same as traditional marketing, storytelling is an important aspect of content marketing.
 It is the job of the content marketer to decide what story will connect with the audience and best highlight the product or service.
 Also, like a good story, the content should contain a good hook that draws the audience in and encourages them to keep reading.

 The “story” should help the audience to get to know the company and product and, ultimately, build trust and a connection with the audience.
 Once trust is established and the audience is engaged, they will be more likely to buy from the company or purchase the product.

 Content marketing will also often involve creating and tracking content on social media platforms.
 The content marketer should know what platforms will best suit the content and reach the target audience.
 Knowledge of social media tactics that will lead to engagement, trust, and clicks, helps the content marketer to be successful.

 A content marketer understands digital marketing concepts and techniques, such as search engine optimization (SEO), social media best practices, email marketing, and digital advertising platforms.
 Knowledge of digital marketing allows the content marketer to reach the target audience and produce the most compelling content that will grow the relationship between the company and its customers.